Room Information and Policies

 - Quad - 3 Room: Three room suite (typically a common room and two bedrooms) shared by four students

 - Quint: One room shared by five students

 There are also a very limited number of 5-person and 6-person room configurations.

 Part of the unique character of many of the halls is that room dimensions differ for every room; because of this we are unable to provide room dimensions.

-All residence halls, with the exception of Sorin Hall and St. Edward's Hall are furnished with the Modular Furniture System.
+All residence halls, apart from St. Edward's Hall, are furnished with the Modular Furniture System.
 Modular furniture is designed to provide a variety of configurations based upon the room size and residents' preferences, while also ensuring students' safety and sound construction of the furniture.
 The standard modular furniture provided for each student on campus includes an extra-long twin bed frame and 80" mattress (which can be lofted, bunked, or separated), desk and chair, and closet/wardrobe.
 Some halls feature built-in closets and wardrobes in lieu of a modular wardrobe.
 Please note that not all modular furniture looks the same.
-Students in Sorin will also receive a twin bed frame and mattress, desk and chair, and closet/wardrobe, although specific dimensions and appearances may vary between halls and rooms.

 All furniture provided in a room must stay in the room.

 Students are welcome to bring their own computers or laptops from home; however, not all students bring personal computers.
 Students have access to 16 computer clusters on campus with over 500 computers available for use.
 Most clusters are open from 8 a.m. until 2 a.m. while classes are in session.

 Extensive wi-fi service is available in every residence hall room.